makerdiary/nrf52840-m2-devkit/docs/zephyr/examples/button.md

 # Button Example

 The Button Example demonstrates the use of GPIO input with interrupts.
 The example prints a message to the console each time a button is pressed.
+An optional `led0` devicetree alias is supported additionally.
+The LED will be turned on when the button is pressed, and turned off when it is released.

 Before you start building, the Zephyr development environment should be set up correctly: